microsoft/vscode-wiki/Runtime-debugging.md

    6) GPU activity
 * Set `Performance Scenario` to `General`, `Detail level` to `verbose` and `Logging mode` to `file`
 * Start the recorder
-* Start the VSCode application from the terminal with the following additional flags `--js-flags="--enable-etw-stack-walking --interpreted-frames-native-stack"`
+* Start the VSCode application from the terminal with the following additional flags `--js-flags="--enable-etw-stack-walking --interpreted-frames-native-stack" --no-sandbox`
 * Perform the actions that trigger the issue (slow startups, out of memory, unresponsive threads etc)
 * Stop the recorder and save the file